 Just In Case: A Trickster Tale and Spanish Alphabet Book: 12/19/11

-The first time I saw Just in Case: A Trickster Tale and Spanish Alphabet Book by Yuyi Morales at the library, it was on display for El Dia de los Muertos (Day of the Dead).
+Just in Case: A Trickster Tale and Spanish Alphabet Book by Yuyi Morales at the library, it was on display for El Dia de los Muertos (Day of the Dead).
 My son likes spirit, monster and trickster stories.
 It seemed like a perfect fit.
 So that was my first read through it.

 My second read was for the Materials for Children Ages 5 to 8 class I took Spring Semester.
 I needed a multicultural, award winner.
 Just in Case won the Governor General’s Literary Awards, Children’s Literature - Illustration as well as the Belpre Author Honor and Pura Belpre Illustrator Award.